MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 1. Run the Get-AadrmConfiguration cmdlet again, and make a note of the values for **CertificationExtranetDistributionPointUrl** and **LicensingExtranetDistributionPointUrl**.

-2. On each computer where you will run the AIP cmdlets, open the registry editor and navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC`
+2. On each computer where you will run the AzureInformationProtection cmdlets, open the registry editor and navigate to: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC`

 3. If you do not see a **ServiceLocation** key, create it, so that your registry path shows **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\ServiceLocation**